 — Caravan Baseball (@CaravanBaseball) May 21, 2020

-But will the White Sox grab him if he's there at No. 11?
-Mayo has Howard sliding all the way to No. 27 - where the division-rival Twins, who employed homestater Joe Mauer for quite some time, could provide a reminder for the White Sox on why not to pass on the kids from your own backyard.
+But will the Cubs grab him if he's there at No. 16?
+Mayo has Howard sliding all the way to No. 27 - where the Twins, who employed homestater Joe Mauer for quite some time, could provide a reminder of why not to pass on the kids from your own backyard.

 16. Robert Hassell, OF, Independence High School (Tennessee)